Training Guide

 Stop guessing your zones.
 Start training them.

-Train to Mountain reads your Strava data, calculates your zones, and adapts each week's plan to your actual recovery and fitness.
+Train to Mountain reads your wearable data, calculates your zones, and adapts each week's plan to your actual recovery and fitness.
 So every session lands in the zone it was meant to.